 - Cardiovascular disease

-It is important to note that there is no specific treatment for dry macular degeneration, since most severe vision loss is due to wet macular degeneration.
-If a patient is diagnosed with the dry form, preventive steps are usually taken to prevent the disease from advancing.
+It is important to note that there is no specific treatment for dry macular degeneration, If a patient is diagnosed with the dry form, preventive steps such as eye vitamins and changes to diet are usually taken to prevent the disease from advancing

 Additional ways to prevent macular degeneration include: